lazywithclass/scimmia/README.md

 ## Configuration

-Scimmia could be configured to accept a timeout in milliseconds, otherwise it will wake up approximately every hour.
-In this example it will wake up approximately every 3 seconds.
+Scimmia could be configured to accept a timeout in milliseconds, otherwise it will wake up randomly (at max in 1 hour).
+In this example it will wake up at max in 3 seconds.

 ```javascript
  require('scimmia')(3000);